haakon8855/config/README.md

 # config_files
-This is a backup of some of my config files I use.
+This is a backup of some of the config files I use.